 My name is Sandy Kipp and I’m so glad to meet you here.
 My hope and goal for you is that you will find health by adopting new habits which include nutrition as well as active, stress-free (or more appropriately, stress-managed) living.

-My journey with health and nutrition began in early childhood with a mother that promoted wheat germ, brewer’s yeast, and two vegetables every night for dinner.
-However, it wasn’t until I had children of my own that the concept of food as a foundation and as building blocks to a long, healthy life really solidified.
+My journey with health and nutrition began in early childhood with a mother that promoted wheat germ, brewer’s yeast, and two vegetables every night for dinner (I totally understand the vegetable part but scratching my head especially at the brewer’s yeast!).
+However, it wasn’t until I had children of my own that the concept of food as a foundation and building block to a long, healthy life really solidified.
 It was from that point, back in 2002, that I began learning, growing, and seeking education in the field of nutrition.

 During my master’s program, I dreamed of helping others with their health through diet, and I believed that food had the power to change a person from the inside out.
 Thankfully, I learned of a protocol to help people with food hypersensitivities; I also learned that these food hypersensitivities could manifest themselves in numerous pain and inflammation disorders, including migraines, irritable bowel syndrome, auto-immune disease and fibromyalgia, just to name a few.

 Following graduation from my master’s program I began my education in food hypersensitivities and became a Certified LEAP Therapist, enabling me not only to utilize my nutrition education, but also to help clients tap into the great mystery by which foods are making them sick.